zedhqx4/SMK25II_LinuxDaemon/README.md

 It should autoconnect properly but in case it doesnt, this is the setup

--HW_Input Goes to the output node of the SMK25II -SMK25ii-bt-> Midi notes go into the regular midi input node of the DAW -SMK25ii-bt-DAW (Input) connects to the DAW output to RECEIVE MCP/MCU feedback (PAD LIGHTS!!!)
+* HW_Input Goes to the output node of the SMK25II.
+* SMK25ii-bt-> Midi notes go into the regular midi input node of the DAW.
+* SMK25ii-bt-DAW (Input) connects to the DAW output to RECEIVE MCP/MCU feedback (PAD LIGHTS!!!).
--SMK25ii-bt-DAW (output) connects to the DAW input to SEND MCP/MCU commands -HW_Output_MCP Goes into the SMK25II Input note of the SMK25II
+* SMK25ii-bt-DAW (output) connects to the DAW input to SEND MCP/MCU commands.
+* HW_Output_MCP Goes into the SMK25II Input note of the SMK25II.

 ## NOTES